rviole/LinPy/README.md

 Portfolio Repository : A repository that showcases my knowledge in Linear Algebra.

 # 🏗️In progress...🚧
+##### The next repo😍 will also include the translator game where two people can send messaged encoded vectors but with different basis vectors.

 ## Structure
 The structure of the project is following: